 Are Plant Cuttings Allowed on Planes?

-The TSA doesn’t specify whether cuttings are allowed on planes.
+The TSA doesn’t specify plant cuttings specifically, which means that identical rules to plants apply – they’re allowed in hand and checked luggage.
 Cuttings should remain somewhat damp so that they won’t dry out.
 Covering them ends in a dampened rag or paper towel can aid in this.
 We recommend placing them in a zip-lock bag, or you can tie off a garbage bag to keep them safe in flight.

 Are Cut Flowers Allowed on Planes?